jean-marc/objrdf/readme.md

 Persistence

-When allocating an object on the persistent store guarantees that the pointer will always be valid, including between runs of the programs.
+Allocating an object on the persistent store guarantees that the pointer will always be valid, including between runs of the programs.
 The only way the pointer would become invalid is if the program is recompiled and causes the pool index to change, obviously changing the pointed-to class will also cause problems.
 Safeguards mechanisms can be put in place to prevent strange behaviours (hashing the file, ...).
 Modifying the class is a normal evolution of a program and updating the database can be done through RDF dumps and -possibly- XML transformations (XSLT).